eldada/solar-system-simulation/README.md

 # Interactive Solar System Simulation

-An educational 3D solar system simulation built with Three.js for school children to explore and learn about our solar system.
+An educational 3D solar system simulation built with [Three.js](https://threejs.org/) for school children to explore and learn about our solar system.

 ## Features

-- **Complete Solar System**: 8 planets, 6 major moons, Saturn's rings, and 15,000 stars
+- **Complete Solar System**: 8 planets, 6 major moons, Saturn's rings, and thousands of stars in the background
 - **Realistic Visuals**: Procedural textures, proper lighting, and authentic materials
 - **Interactive Controls**: Planet focusing, speed control (0-9), orbital path toggle
 - **Mobile Support**: Touch controls for tablets and smartphones